 Ventilation - a crucial key to greenhouse gardening

-Controlling the air in a greenhouse actually regulates four different areas: Temperature, humidity, CO2/oxygen replacement, and air circulation.
+Controlling the air in a greenhouse regulates four different areas: Temperature, humidity, CO2/oxygen replacement, and air circulation.
 If you master the ventilation in your greenhouse, you will be rewarded with healthy crops.
 Using a vent or fan can reduce the heat and humidity inside the greenhouse to avoid greenhouse gases (greenhouse effect) because too high temperatures and humidity are counterproductive for plants.
 Like us, plants need something to breathe - in this case, it is CO2 and not oxygen.
 They convert CO2 into oxygen.
-A good airflow helps to provide enough CO2 for the photosynthesis.
-Last but not least, the air circulation ensures that every plant can grow under the same air conditions.
+Good airflow helps to provide enough CO2 for the photosynthesis.
+Last but not least, air circulation ensures that every plant can grow under the same air conditions.
 It also simulates the wind that they would have in an unprotected environment, which thickens the cell walls of the plant's stem and is crucial for pollination of certain plants.

 Factors to consider before buying a greenhouse